jase-d-ace/dice-util/README.md

 ### Update EOD 04/12/2020:
 I've decided that I really like the `drop-sevens` logic a lot.
 So it's been merged into master as well.
 It is now the default rule to drop any stat lower than 7.

+## Update as of 04/14/2020
+New functionality in the works to hit a free D&D 5e API as a sort of bestiary.
+Work is currently under the `routing` branch.
+Data will probably be very incomplete since it only hits the SRD and not the entire PHB, which makes sense.
+If the PHB were readily available online for free, then there wouldn't be a point to charge for it.
+So anything you can find in the SRD will be avaiable on this app on a new route.

 ~~I'll fully flesh out this readme some other time.~~ I guess "some other time" has already happened.